-“Genes are nice, but JOY is better.”
+“Genes are nice, but JOY is better.” -The Harvard Gazette.

 Traditionally, February is the month to celebrate romance and love.
 I propose we take the opportunity to celebrate all healthy, positive relationships this month.
 As social beings, we survive and thrive on human interaction.
 Research has proven, over the years, that quality relationships are vital to our mental and emotional well-being, and the health benefits are eye-opening.

 Harvard Study of Adult Development is the longest-running study on happiness.
 For 80 years, the study tracked 724 men.
 One group was Harvard sophomores during the Great Depression in 1938.
 The second was a group of men from the poorest neighborhoods of Boston.
 The study tracked the men throughout their lives and collected vast data.
 After 80 years of monitoring the participants and analyzing the data, the researchers found that satisfying relationships have a powerful impact on our health, happiness, and longevity.

 “Taking care of your body is important, but tending to your relationships is a form of self-care too.
 That, I think, is the revelation.”
 Robert Waldinger

 Guess what?
 You don’t have to be in an intimate relationship to get the great benefits.
 You don’t have to have thousands of Facebook friends or Instagram followers.
 What’s essential is having positive and satisfying relationships in your life.
 You know, those people in your life that celebrate your wins and support you in challenges and losses.
 Or the community you can turn to in a time of need.
 Taking time to acknowledge and nurture these relationships filled with love, support, and hope can promote a longer, healthier, and happier life.

 Some of the health benefits of healthy relationships and connections are: